Freightliner Group: Poland

 During 2006, Freightliner expanded its operations into Poland.
 A subsidiary company, Freightliner PL Sp. z o.o., was established to bid for contracts hauling coal traffic.
 The first contract was for coal transport from Lubelski Węgiel Bogdanka SA near Bogdanka (Bogdanka-Lublin coal mine) to Kozienice Power Station.
 The service began in September 2007.
 Most of Freightliner PL's services operate on the Gdańsk to Warsaw corridor and in southern Poland.
-In February 2015, Freightliner PL signed a €17.5M contract to lease five Newag Gliwice 5 MW electric six-axle E6DCF Dragon locomotives from ING Lease.
+In February 2015, Freightliner PL signed a €17.5M contract to lease five Newag Gliwice 5 MW electric six-axle Newag Dragon E6ACTd locomotives from ING Lease.
 With each equipped with a 520 kW diesel engine for last-mile operation, they are scheduled to be delivered from May to July 2016.
 Furthermore, Freightliner opted to export 13 of its Class 66 locomotives from the UK to Poland for operations there.

 Australia

 Freightliner began exploring opportunities in the Australian rail market with Freightliner Australia established by April 2007.
 By June 2008 Freightliner Australia had been accredited as a rail operator in the state of New South Wales and by September 2009 also had accreditation in Queensland and Western Australia.
 In June 2009, Freightliner Australia commenced operating containerised cotton services from Wee Waa to Port Botany.
 In September 2009 Freightliner Australia signed a 10-year deal with Xstrata to haul export coal from the Hunter Valley to Newcastle, commencing in September 2010.
 Under the deal, Xstrata owned the rolling stock with Freightliner Australia providing the engineering, logistics, maintenance and operational support.
 In May 2012 Freightliner Australia commenced operating a Warren to Port Botany service.

 In December 2016, Glencore, who had purchased Xsrata, sold its Hunter Valley coal haulage business to Genesee & Wyoming Australia that was also owned by Freightliner's parent company Genesee & Wyoming.
 Freightliner's Australian business was merged into Genesee & Wyoming Australia and the brand retired.